trozware/troznet/content/post/2022/macos_book.md

 - [Richard Critz][10], the wonderful editor who had the unenviable task of fixing my grammar.
 He was very supportive and helped me to convince everyone of the merits of this approach.
 - [Audrey Tam][11] and [Ehab Amer][12] were the amazing tech editors who had to make sure the instructions all worked and made sense.
 They took what I wrote and made it a lot better.

-The whole team at [Ray Wenderlich][14] was great, so a hugh thanks to them all.
+The whole team at [Ray Wenderlich][14] was great, so a huge thanks to them all.
 And I hope they enjoyed working on the book half as much as I did, because I had the best time!

 ---

 ### Where can you read the book?

 - You can read it online at [raywenderlich.com][1] as part of a Ray Wenderlich subscription.
+- You can buy an ebook (epub or pdf) at the same page if you don't have a subscription.
+- The paperback is available at [Amazon][15].

 All the code and extra materials for the book can be downloaded or cloned from [GitHub][6].